A trip to the spa that ended in death. These are some of the victims of the Atlanta-area shootings | NewsChannel 3-12

 About an hour later and 30 miles away, Atlanta police responded to what was described as a robbery at the Gold Massage Spa on Piedmont Road in Atlanta.
 Police said they found three people dead.

-While there, police received another call of shots fired across the street at the Aroma Therapy Spa, where they found one person dead, Bryant said.
+While there, police received a call of shots fired across the street at the Aroma Therapy Spa, where they found one person dead, Bryant said.

-The authorities, seeking to contact next of kin, have not identified the other victims.

 Police have a suspect, 21-year-old Robert Long, in custody on charges in relation to the three attacks.
 Long was arrested 150 miles south of the city, and Bottoms said he was headed to Florida “perhaps to carry out additional shootings.”